rkwiecinski2/TKINTER/README.md

 # TKINTER

-Project(s) written in Tkinter library in Python 3.8
+Project written in Tkinter library in Python 3.8